isomerpages/moe-guangyangsec/index.md

       title: Virtual Open House
       subtitle: Missed our Open House?
       id: infopic
       description: Thank you for your interest in GYSS!
-Don't forget to submit school choices on S1 Posting website by 4.30PM on 1 December 2025.
+Check out our recording of our virtual open house to find out more on why GYSS is the school for your child.
       image: /images/WhatsApp_Image_2025_11_22_at_12_37_53_PM.jpg
       url: https://youtu.be/NRpOGs70cek
       button: WATCH VIRTUAL OPEN HOUSE HERE